 The warmth of wool sweaters just can't be beat... until you've tried alpaca.
 Suddenly it doesn't feel like you're holding the weight of the world up on your back and arms, since alpaca is typically lighter, but you're still just as cozy!
 We'd still recommend wearing an undershirt beneath any sort of alpaca sweater (because, hey, animal fiber still gets somewhat itchy) but if you happen to forget one day, it won't ruin your outing.
 These wearable alpaca yarn patterns are the best way to get the most out of the soft luxuriousness of the fiber.

 In love with these sweater patterns?
 We've got a ton more!
 Check out our list of 22 Knit Sweaters and Cardigans for Winter

 Slippers and Socks

 Need we say more?
 Not only do you want the warmest yarns for your fingerless gloves (hey, they're fingerless—the lack of fingers means you'll need to take all the warmth you can get!), but you'd prefer that it be as unobtrusive as possible considering you use your hands for everything.
 You don't need to be stopping constantly to scratch your hands and arms!
-Alpaca yarn is great for fingerless gloves, mittens, and other close-to-skin accessories that which you'll want to be able to forget you're wearing.
+Alpaca yarn patterns for fingerless gloves, mittens, and other close-to-skin accessories are perfect for that which you'll want to be able to forget you're wearing.

 Some people scoff at the idea of knitting fingerless gloves, but they're actually pretty handy (pun intended)!
 Check out our list of 20 Knit Fingerless Glove Patterns